 This 17-fret license plate guitar is a homemade box using "curbside" wood (discarded desk drawers, my favorite).
 The layered hardwood headstock has an art deco feel, with antique brass tuners.
 A powerful MGB "Lucky 13" humbucker pickup is hidden just under the plate.

-This is primarily a slide guitar, although the rough nail frets work well.
-A baritone-length guitar, it has a deeper tone than most.
+This is an early work, and so not as polished or intoned as others, but as a baritone-length guitar, it has a deeper rolling sound.
 You may need baritone guitar strings as some standard guitar strings will be too short for the middle run.
 Antique wooden tuners sit on a high-angled headstock, with strings stretched across a floating bridge at the tail.
 Black and gold hat volume and tuner knobs.

 These are guitars that - in the spirit of "anything goes" in the late 1800's to early 1900's - are built of most anything.
 As always, how they sound is the most important consideration.
 They may or may not be fretted.